ConfD-Developer/gnmi-tests/README.md

 ConfD gNMI adapter serves as an proof-of-concept implementation of gNMI enabled device.
 It utilizes the ConfD to run and service the model-specific requests for some of OpenConfig standard models.
 It includes a simple gNMI server written in Python to "proxy' the incoming gNMI requests into the ConfD database.
 It can also in in so called "demo" mode without actual ConfD demon required/running.

-For details on the tools supporting these ROBOT test suites, you can see the [README file](../docs/ConfD_gNMI_adapter.adoc).
+For details on the tools supporting these ROBOT test suites, you can see the `gnmi-tools`'s [README file](https://github.com/ConfD-Developer/gnmi-tools).

 Previously mentioned `adapter.yaml` file already contains all the variables settings needed for this use-case.

-To run the gNMI Adapter demo as a "backend" for these test runs, please see [README file](../docs/ConfD_gNMI_adapter.adoc#Running_gNMI_Adapter_demo)
+To run the gNMI Adapter demo as a "backend" for these test runs, please see the `gnmi-tool`'s README file's [section](https://github.com/ConfD-Developer/gnmi-tools/blob/main/docs/ConfD_gNMI_adapter.adoc#running-gnmi-adapter-demo).

 Quick command list to copy & test before digging to referred document: